lizthompson07/fisheriescape/README.md

 Before proceeding any further, make sure you have completed the steps outlined above.

 ### Create a superuser for local development
-1. to create a superuser, use the following command `python manage.py create superuser`
+1. to create a superuser, use the following command `python manage.py createsuperuser`
 1. please note that all usernames in this project should be an email address.
 Otherwise you will have trouble logging in through the login page.

 ### Import fixtures